dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

 ```
 No separate constants, just immediately caching the formatter.

+Two questions:

+### Should we editorialize?

+A format like `yyyy-MM-dd` is problematic in two cases:

+* (Java) If at a later point strict resolving needs to be enabled, then
+  this format will fail, since the year-of-era was supplied but the era was not.
+* (Inherent) Trouble with the years below 1 AD.
+  - Years below 1 can't be parsed.
+  - Years before 1 BC are just formatted as positive numbers.
+  - TODO: check on some Apple hardware what happens when trying to format/parse
+    a date when the system calendar is Buddhist.
+Maybe this is broken as well.
+    In Java, the behavior is documented and sensible, defaulting to the
+    ISO chronology.

+A more tricky example is the infamous `YYYY`, which almost always gives correct
+results, but at the start or the end of the year, contains an off-by-one error.

+With pitfalls like this one, we have a choice:

+* Try to infer what the user actually meant and do that.
+* Throw an error, explaining to the user that their format is not what they
+  think it is.
+* Both, via a flag.
+  - Is the flag optional?
+Does it default to the lenient interpretation or to
+    the accurate interpretation?

+Against throwing errors:

+* Migration in existing code bases has more friction.
+  Common formats that could work automatically for almost all cases, and do so
+  more reliably than in the source in case of inference, will require fixing
+  some errors in the format first.

+Against intent inference:

+* There are now several ways to do the same thing: the right way (`uuuu`) and
+  the wrong ways (`yyyy`, `YYYY`).
+* If the format gets extracted to a constant that is used in two types of
+  formatters (ours and someone else's), there may be difference in behavior.
+  - Even if *our* behavior is right, we could have at least thrown an error to
+    explain the possible mistake so that all the formatters benefit from it.
+* There is a huge body of existing questions about it on Stack Overflow.
+  If we adopt this format but change it, these questions and answers may add to
+  the confusion.

+Against a flag:

+* If someone wants inference and is going to learn about a flag and set it, they
+  could just as well replace their `yyyy` with `uuuu` under our guidance.

+### How prominent should this API be?

 Pros of this format:

 * Exists for a long time already, and so is visually familiar to many people.